antipole2/VDR2/README.md

 To discuss this script's functionality, use the Discussions tab above.

-## Technical note
+## Technical notes

+1. If you want to see what is being written to the file without having to look inside, change `false` to `true` in the following line
+`logToDisplay = false;	// data will appear in the output pane`

-The script options are stored in the console's `_remember` variable.
+2. The script options are stored in the console's `_remember` variable.
 They thus endure between script runs and across OpenCPN restarts (provided OpenCPN quits gracefully).
 The `_remember` variable is unique to the console.
 Should you run the script in a different console, it will have fresh option settings.